ChrisWKass/JOURN-124-Final-Project/README.md

     * Apply the green, yellow and red scale (green = high, yellow = medium and red = low)

 ### I have conducted an analysis of the data through a means of sorting specific columns to generate specific results as represented by the following tables to answer the following questions:
       a) What 5 schools have the lowest SMS?
       b) What 5 schools have the highest SMS?
-   C) What 5 schools have the lowest MCMS?
+      c) What 5 schools have the lowest MCMS?
       d) What 5 schools have the highest MCMS?
       e) What 5 schools generate the lowest % change from SMS to MCMS?
       f) What 5 schools generate the highest % change from SMS to MCMS?

 !['AnalysisOne','AnalysisOne'](/AnalysisOne.jpg)